kyma-project/serverless/docs/user/00-20-configure-serverless.md

  - configure the external Docker registry
  - override endpoint for traces collected by the Serverless Functions
  - override endpoint for eventing
- - override target CPU utilization percentage
+ - override the target CPU utilization percentage
  - override the Function requeue duration
  - override the Function build executor arguments
  - override the Function build max simultaneous jobs